Steven Adams: Game 6's Unexpected Hero

 Steph Curry | 29 | 7 | 0 | N/A |

-Adams' humility is as notable as his on-court performance.
-When asked about his impact, he simply shrugged and said, "What difference do I make?
+And the best part?
+Adams is about as humble as they come.
+When someone asked him about his huge impact, he just shrugged and said, "What difference do I make?
 I'm not sure.
 I just follow the game plan, bro."
-This unassuming attitude, coupled with his powerful presence on the court, makes him a truly unique player.
+That down-to-earth attitude, combined with his absolute dominance on the court?
+It's a winning combination.